Polymer/web-component-tester/README.md

 </html>
 ```

-Note that it is _critical_ that you include `web-component-tester/browser.js` in
+Note that it is _critical_ that you include `../web-component-tester/browser.js`
-your test suites. `browser.js` contains all of WCT's client logic (and loads
+in your test suites. `browser.js` contains all of WCT's client logic (and loads
 bundled libraries like mocha and chai).

-If you are using [WCT via the command line](#wct), it will automatically serve
-its local copy of `browser.js` on any URL that ends with
-`/web-component-tester/browser.js`.

 ## `.js` Suites